 Certificate of Excellence – 100 hours – On-Campus – Tuition

 Massage therapists can specialize in more than 80 different types of massage.
 According to the Medical Massage Practitioners of America (MMPA), Medical Massage is “result-oriented, and the treatment is specifically directed to resolve conditions that have been diagnosed and prescribed by a physician.
-The therapist may use a variety of modalities or procedures during the treatment, but will focus that treatment only on the areas of the body related to the diagnosis and prescription.”
-Medical massage is not limited to any particular specific technique.
+The therapist may use a variety of modalities or procedures during the treatment, however, will focus that treatment only on the areas of the body related to the diagnosis and prescription.”

 The medical benefits of “friction” were first recognized by the Greek physician Hippocrates around 400 B.C.
 Today, massage therapy is used as a means of treating pain, decompressing tired and overworked muscles, reducing stress, rehabilitating sports injuries and promoting general health.
 By manipulating the soft tissue of the body including fascia and skin, muscles, and lymphatic system circulation is improved and waste products are removed from the muscles and their supporting systems.